Imaging supermoir\'e relaxation in helical trilayer graphene: Conclusion

 \section{Conclusion}

 In conclusion, we directly imaged spatially modulated electronic states in HTG at supermoiré length scales, demonstrating a profound influence of lattice relaxation on electronic structure.
 The existence of moiré-periodic domains with conductive edge states at their boundaries has important implications for interpreting mesoscopic transport measurements.
 Our work strongly motivates future imaging and spectroscopic efforts to study the interactions between edge states and the degree to which they are protected from backscattering~\cite{huang2018topologically,randeria2019interacting}.
-The separation of the moiré and supermoiré length scales indicates that strain can be used to design topological networks, as well as obtain single-domain devices.
+The observed separation of moiré and supermoiré length scales means that strain can adjust the supermoiré pattern without interrupting the local (moiré) electronic properties.
+This allows for design of reconfigurable spatially-modulated topological networks, including control over supermoiré symmetry, formation of fractional Chern mosaics~\cite{kwan2024fractional}, and potential for single-domain devices.
 Due to the ideal quantum geometry of HTG at the magic angle, this may enable the realization of strongly-correlated topological states with quantized response~\cite{devakul2023magic,park2023observation,lu2024fractional}.
+Lastly, similar effects are likely across a broad range of materials, such as twisted multilayers of transition metal dichalcogenides, 2D magnets, or superconductors, where intertwined topology, correlation, and magnetism can be engineered on the supermoiré scale.